Fred Olsen Braemar Cruise Ship Review

 Our Verdict of the Braemar Cruise Ship

 The Braemar was everything we had hoped it would be and more and delivered on every level.
-From the food and entertainment to the staff and cleanliness of the ship it was all top drawer,But are favourite thing about the ship was the outside spaces which they have utilized perfectly , we will definately be back…….
+From the food and entertainment to the staff and cleanliness of the ship it was all top drawer,But are favourite thing about the ship was the outside spaces which they have utilised perfectly , we will definitely be back!

 Further Reading and Videos –

 We had the pleasure of spending a day on the Balmoral Cruise Ship whilst it was docked in Southampton.
 You can read our blog review here and take a video tour of this lovely ship here.